 Pigtails are also very useful in extending the length of a wire that is too short.
 Never try to stretch an existing circuit.
 This could result in damage to the circuit wiring.
 Instead, connect a piece of wire to the existing circuit wire with a pigtail.
 This way, you’ll have plenty of wire to make a safe connection.

 Grounding pigtails are green in color.
-These ground wires comes manufactured with a grounding screw connected or you can make your own.
-This screw is designed to connect to the back of the box and usually the box will have a tapped hole to screw it into.
+These ground wires come manufactured with a grounding screw connected or you can make your own.
+This screw is designed to connect to the back of the box and usually, the box will have a tapped hole to screw it into.